rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

   margin-left: 20px;
 }
 ```
-Or even adjust the colour of the text itself to something a bit more pleasant:
+And adjust the colour of the text itself to something a bit more pleasant:
 ```
 body {
   color: #444;